 Move server-side emails to local archive

 Now it’s time to move your emails from the server-side folders to the local (off-server) archive folder.
+All messages that you move will no longer be accessible with your other devices or webmail; these messages will only be accessible from the device you’re working on now.

 - Under your IMAP email account in the sidebar, find the folder you wish to archive emails from and select it.